 Frank Sawyer

-Frank Sawyer is on a 16 of 22 (73%) NCAA Tourney run - and he furthers his 6 of 8 (75%) NCAA Tournament Game of the Year run with his 25* CBB NCAA Tournament Elite Eight Underdog of the Year today!
+Frank Sawyer is on a 13 of 18 (72%) NCAA Tourney run with featured plays and he furthers his 19 of 26 (73%) CBB Totals Game of the Year/Month run with his 25* CBB Round of 32 Total of the Year tonight!

 PREMIUM PICK STREAKS